Software-Engineering-Group-3-2025/SET09102_CW/README.md

 # Environmental Agency Application

 ## 📋 Project Overview
-This project is an Environmental Agency application designed to [brief description of the main purpose and goals of the application].
+This project is for a hypothetical Environmental Agency application designed to work for three different users (Environmental Scientist, Operations Manager and an Administrator).
+They each have different roles and requirements ([User Stories](./USER_STORIES.md)) that need to be met as per the coursework descriptor.

 ## 🏗 Architecture & Design
 The project includes comprehensive design documentation: